 The Company recognizes deferred tax liabilities and assets for the expected future tax consequences of events that have been included in the consolidated financial statements or tax returns using current tax rates.
 The Company and its domestic subsidiaries file a consolidated federal income tax return.
-Undistributed earnings of the Company's foreign subsidiaries were intended to be indefinitely reinvested.
-No deferred taxes were provided on these earnings.

 Deferred tax assets and liabilities are measured using the rates expected to apply to taxable income in the years in which the temporary differences are expected to reverse and the credits are expected to be used.
 The effect on deferred tax assets and liabilities of the change in tax rates is recognized in income in the period that includes the enactment date.
-All available evidence, both positive and negative, is considered to determine whether, based on the weight of that evidence, a valuation allowance is needed for some portion or all of a deferred tax asset.
-No such valuation allowances were recorded as of September 30, 2013 and 2012.
+All available evidence, both positive and negative, is considered to determine whether, based on the weight of that evidence, the Company is more likely than not to realize the benefit of a deferred tax asset and whether a valuation allowance is needed for some portion or all of a deferred tax asset.
+No such valuation allowances were recorded as of September 30, 2015 and 2014.